Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

  - the client IP address
  - the reverse DNS corresponding to this IP address
  - the login associated with this connection
+ - some geolocation-based information

-See `Schema For Monitored Events`_ for more details.
+.. comment See `Schema For Monitored Events`_ for more details.